raphaelmansuy/spark-jupyter-env-docker/README.md

 # A docker-compose with scala and spark and jupiterlab

-### This recipes help you create a local dev environment for Scala, Spark and Jupyter notebook
+### This recipes helps you create a local dev environment for Scala, Spark and Jupyter notebook

 This project helps you to create a local stack with